 Stay up-to-date with our latest offerings and resources through our bi-weekly newsletter, The Practical Idealist.
 We will never share your email.

 Metta sponsors and supports a wide range of talks, workshops, and other events to engage our community in an ongoing discussion about nonviolence.
 Please have a look below for our upcoming events including our ongoing film series, and our archive of past events which often contain video or audio of the event and other resources.

 Past Metta Center Events

 “Wherever people gather for selfless ends, there is a vast augmentation of their individual capacities.
 Something wonderful, something momentous happens.
 An irresistible force begins to move, which, though we may not see it, is going to change our world.
-In this lies the power and the meaning of spiritual companionship.” – Eknath Easwaran Join us at the Metta Center’s Petaluma office to amplify peace and nonviolence around the world through meditation and prayer.
-Silent practice… read more
+In this lies the power and the meaning of spiritual companionship.” – Eknath Easwaran Join us from wherever you are at and meditate at 12 noon PST from home or your office.
+We are together in… read more

 Support and strategy for a new story Some 10 years ago Michael Nagler, our founder and president, proudly announced to a young adult friend that he was planning to inaugurate a new think tank on peace and nonviolence.
 “We don’t need another think tank,” she replied.
 “We need a hope tank.”
 And so Hope Tank came into being.
 The benefits of the hope tank are many, including but not limited to: getting to practice listening… read more